Thin ideal: Studies

 Many studies have been performed regarding the effect of the thin ideal.
 Some of these indicate that after women are shown images of ultra-thin models, they experience psychological and behavioral features associated with eating disorders, such as increased anger, depressed mood, body dissatisfaction, and low self-esteem.
 The images had an immediate negative effect on the mood of the participating women.

 In a study conducted by Halliwell and Dittmar (2004), of 202 UK women, they found that those exposed to thin models created greater body-image anxiety in women who internalised the thin ideal compared to those who were exposed to average-sized models.
 Another study demonstrated that positive associations women made with underweight models frequently led to weight-focused anxiety and an elevated drive for thinness, both of which are principal symptoms of eating disorders.

 Several longitudinal studies have suggested that internalization of the thin ideal is a precursor to body image dissatisfaction and unnecessary dieting in women of a healthy weight.
 As Evans stated in the Psychology of Women Quarterly, “Women often feel dissatisfied with their appearance after comparing themselves to other females who epitomize the thin-ideal standard of beauty.”

 Development

-A study by Mia Sypeck of The American University’s Department of Psychology examined the covers of the four most popular fashion magazines over the last fifty years.
+A study by Mia Sypeck of The American University’s Department of Psychology examined the covers of the four most popular fashion magazines over the forty-year period from 1959 and 1999.
 Several trends were discovered.
 Firstly, the body size of fashion models decreased, indicating that the thin ideal has been shrinking in size.
 Secondly, there was a substantial rise in pictures that show the female body, which suggests that society has been placing more value on the way women's bodies appear.